LCC-CIT/CS233JS-CourseMaterials/Labs/Lab01/Lab01_Instructions_ReviewBeginningJS.md

+# Code Review

+Do a review of your own code using the code review form posted on Moodle.

 # Submission

+## Publish to the CIT web server
-- Upload completed applications to [citstudent.lanecc.edu](http://citstudent.lanecc.edu).
-Test all 3 applications on the web server.
+Upload your completed web apps to [citstudent.lanecc.edu](http://citstudent.lanecc.edu).
+Test all 3 apps on the web server.

 - If you need to refresh your memory on how to do this, here are the instructions from the web authoring class: [How to upload web sites to citstudent](https://lcc-cit.github.io/CIS195-CourseMaterials/Lessons/UploadingWebSites.html).

-- Do a self-review using the code review form provided on Moodle.
-Upload the code review form you completed to the Moodle lab 1 assignment.
+## Upload to Moodle

+- Moodle Lab 1 Code review assignment: upload your completed code review form.
-- Put the citstudent URLs for each web app in the online text for lab 1 Production version Moodle assignment.
+- Moodle Lab 1 Production Version assignment:  put the citstudent URLs for each web app in the online text.

 # Assessment